Races - Places

 Though they can seem intimidating, the benefits of running in zero-drop shoes may keep your feet level and more comfortable over time.

-Improve the stability We earn a commission for products purchased through some links in this article comfort under your feet with a pair of zero-drop running shoes.
-Traditional running shoes have more cushioning under the heel than they do the toe, creating a "drop" between back and front.
+Improve the stability in your stride and increase the comfort under your feet with a pair of zero-drop running shoes.
+Traditional running shoes have How to Organize Your Shoe Collection than they do the toe, creating a "drop" between back and front.
 These shoes are the exception: They have a uniform stack height, giving your foot has a flat platform across the entire sole.

 Zero-drop shoes are designed to facilitate the natural movement in your running stride by replacing an elevated heel with an even one, similar to if you were walking barefoot.
 Though it's the "natural" way, most of us are used to the extra padding of a standard running shoe, so they take some getting used to, as your muscles, tendons, and ligaments build strength and your foot acclimates.